developerscontinusys/multitenant/README.md

 is completely multi-tenant aware!
 Just add the --tenant option to any command to run that command on one or all tenants.
 Works on migrations, queueing, etc.!

-MultiTenant also offers a TenantContract, triggers Laravel events, and throws a TenantNotResolvedException and TenantDatabaseNameEmptyExcepion, so you can easily add in custom functionality and tweak it for your needs.
+MultiTenant also offers a TenantContract, triggers Laravel events, and throws a TenantNotResolvedException and TenantDatabaseNameEmptyException, so you can easily add in custom functionality and tweak it for your needs.

 Laravel MultiTenant was forked from @thinksaydo, who modified the original Tenantable project by @leemason.
 All of the main code is due to them.
 The difference in this project is that it allows for a database per tenant, compared to a single database with table prefixes.
 This allows for a more managed approach in some cases.